 What is the PanOptix® IOL lens?

 The PanOptix® IOL lens is an intraocular lens used after cataract surgery or as a lens alternative in presbyopic lens exchange.
-The concept of the lens was engineered with a hinge design to allow the optic, or part of the lens that you see through, to move back and forth as your focus on an image changes.
+The concept of the lens was engineered to permit distance, middle and near objects to all be in focus at the same time

 This lens is permanently implanted with a surgical process and functions in a similar fashion as the natural eye.
 Once the surgery has been completed your eyes can focus on far or near objects in a comfortable way.